I Heart Willie

-I Heart Willie is a 2024 English-language Mexican slasher horror film directed by Alejandro G. Alegre.
+I Heart Willie is a 2024 English-language Mexican independent slasher horror film shot and directed by Alejandro G. Alegre from a screenplay by David Vaughn.
 It is a horror reimagining of Walt Disney's 1928 animated short film Steamboat Willie, the first appearance of Mickey Mouse.

 The film premiered at the Morbido Film Fest on November 8, 2024.

+Plot

+In this horrific origin story of the most beloved cartoon character of modern times, an obsessed fan of Steamboat Willie leads her friends into a deadly mousetrap where pure evil seeks to harvest their skin.